Retro? Is it all Black & White??

 I have to say that the camera (a LEICA Q3) he has just purchased is a jewel, and yes, it must feel very nice to use such precision material, but please oh please don’t get caught up in this ridiculous idea that you’ll somehow get ‘touched’ by a creative ability unseen before your investment.
 (Although personally I would never have purchased this kind of camera with the 43mm lens – the 28mm is FAR more interesting….)

-Typically with this sort of person, I’ve been banished for daring to criticise him – he’s allowed to criticise and be rude etc. because he’s gay and gays can do anything they like.
+Typically with this sort of person, I’ve been banished for daring to criticise him – he’s allowed to criticise me and be rude etc. because he’s gay and gays can do anything they like.

 Oh sorry, I thought you knew.